prebid/prebid.github.io/dev-docs/modules/floors.md

 ### Schema 2

-Schema 2 allows floors providers to A / B test multiple floor groups controlled by supplying a weight per floor group to be applied.
+Schema 2 allows floors providers to A / B one or more floor groups, determined at auction time.

 The following principals apply to schema 2:
-- Schema 2 requires the below attributes
+- The below attributes are required:
     - data.floorsSchemaVersion to be set to 2
-    - A valid modelGroups object be set
+    - A valid modelGroups object must be set
-    - If more than one modelGroup is supplied, a modelGroups.modelWeight is required
+    - The field modelGroups.modelWeight is required for each model group
         - If one of the model weights is missing, no schema 2 floor will be set and the Floors Module will look in other locations for floor definitions
 - If common attributes that are set in both the modelGroups and root level of the data object, modelGroups attributes prevail
 -  The Schema 2 data model can only be applied in Package level (i.e. directly in setConfig) or Dynamic level